Anyway, Anyhow, Anywhere

-"Anyway, Anyhow, Anywhere" was the second single released by the English rock band the Who in 1965.
+"Anyway, Anyhow, Anywhere" is the second single released by the English rock band the Who in 1965.
 It features call-and-response lyrics (especially common in Who lyrics at this time) and some of the first ever recorded guitar feedback.
-The song was composed by lead singer Roger Daltrey and guitarist Pete Townshend, the only time they wrote together.
+The song was composed by lead vocalist Roger Daltrey and guitarist Pete Townshend, the only time they wrote together.
 The guitar feedback, although not the first to be heard on a record (see the Beatles' "I Feel Fine"), is thought to be the first solo with feedback.
 This is the first Who release with Nicky Hopkins playing piano.

 Overview

 Composition

-"Anyway, Anyhow, Anywhere" has a significant similarity to "Out in the Street", which appears on their debut album My Generation.
-Both songs feature a three-chord strum before "blasting into an uptempo rhythm"; Despite this, "Out in the Street" is a marginally older song, and both tracks originate from the same recording sessions between 13 and 14 April 1965.
+"Anyway, Anyhow, Anywhere" has a significant similarity to "Out in the Street", which appears on their debut album, My Generation.
+Both songs feature a three-chord strum before "blasting into an uptempo rhythm"; despite this, "Out in the Street" is a marginally older song, and both tracks originate from the same recording sessions between 13 and 14 April 1965.
 The use of feedback throughout the song was crucial, according to Townshend, who stated that the group "were trying to achieve the sound which we get on the stage at present, all in a commercial song that will sell."
 He would later claim that "Anyway, Anyhow, Anywhere" was an attempt to write a very spiritual song.

 Roger Daltrey helped a lot with the final arrangement and got half the credit.
 Something he does today for nothing, bless him.
 I was lying on my mattress on the floor listening to a Charlie Parker record when I thought up the title.
 (It's usually title first with me.)
 I just felt the guy was so free when he was playing.
 He was a soul without a body, riding, flying, on music.
 Listening to the compulsory Dizzy Gillespie solo after one by Bird was always a come-down, however clever Gillespie was.
 No one could follow Bird.
 Jimi Hendrix must have been his reincarnation, especially for guitar players.
 The freedom suggested by the title came restricted by the aggression of our tightly-defined image when I came to write the words.
 In fact, Daltrey was really a hard nut then, and he changes quite a few words himself to toughen the song up to suit his temperament.
 It is the most excitingly pig-headed of our songs.
 It's blatant, proud and, dare I say it, sassy.

 — Pete Townshend, Meaty Beaty Big and Bouncy liner notes by Brian Cady.

 Brett Milano of udiscovermusic.com rated Townsend's guitar solo as one of the 100 all-time greatest, "cramming all kinds of great noises – guitar feedback, air-raid sirens, and good old guitar destruction – into the brief space he had."